websemantics/builder-extension/README.md

 ## Getting Started

 The first command to use when developing a Pyro application with the Builder extension is `make:addon`.
-The extension override the core `make:addon` command to add essential files and features to the generated modules.
-Use the `make:addon` as per the [documentation](https://www.pyrocms.com/documentation),
+The extension override the default `make:addon` command to add essential files and features to the generated modules.

 #### Make Module

-Provide the vendor and module name, that's all,
+Create a Builder compatible module using `make:addon` command as per usual, [documentation](https://www.pyrocms.com/documentation),

 ```bash
 php artisan make:addon vendor.module.name
 ```

-The builder extension will download the [default module template](https://github.com/pyrocms-templates/default-module) from a [registry](#the-registry) and generate all the module files.
+The builder extension will download the [default module](https://github.com/pyrocms-templates/default-module) from a [registry](#the-registry) and generate all the module files.
 The downloaded module template is cached at `app/storage/streams/default/builder/default-module`.
 To download a fresh copy of the template, use `--force` option.

 ```bash
 php artisan make:addon vendor.module.name --force
 ```

-Note that, a fields migration with not be generated by default as per Pyro 3 default `make:addon` command behaviour as with the Builder extension, fields migrations are generated per stream migrations.
+Note that, a fields migration file will not be generated by default as per Pyro 3 default `make:addon` command behaviour.
+The Builder extension generates a separate fields migration file for each stream migration.

 #### List Templates